-January 5 – 7, 2017 marked the seventeenth anniversary weekend of the Big Beers Festival, which was held primarily at Beaver Run Resort & Conference Center in Breckenridge.
-In addition to the Commercial Tasting, the largest event of the weekend, attendees had the opportunity to enjoy thirteen unique educational seminars, four food and beer pairing experiences, and a myriad of additional events throughout the Town of Breckenridge.
+January 4 – 6, 2018 marked the eighteenth anniversary weekend of the Big Beers Festival, which will be held primarily at Beaver Run Resort & Conference Center in Breckenridge.
+In addition to the Commercial Tasting, the largest event of the weekend, attendees will have the opportunity to enjoy thirteen unique educational seminars, four food and beer pairing experiences, and a myriad of additional events throughout the Town of Breckenridge.

 Known for the caliber of both the event and its participants, the Big Beers Festival showcases the beers of over 150 breweries and importers while offering a gathering place for the best of the best in the industry to convene and play.
 A unique opportunity to meet and visit with some of the most creative and innovative brewers in the business while enjoying some of the finest beer in the world, Big Beers is an experience not to miss.